b00ng/classface-cluster-pipeline/README.md

 Key features include:

-* **InsightFace/AdaFace embeddings** – choose from multiple models (e.g. iResNet100 glint360k or AdaFace) via a command‑line flag.
+* **InsightFace/AdaFace embeddings** – choose from multiple models (e.g. iResNet100 glint360k, InsightFace package `antelopev2`, or AdaFace) via a command‑line flag.
 * **SQLite tracking** – every run is recorded in a central database with metadata (input/output paths, parameters, face counts, runtime, etc.).
 * **Parquet storage** – each run’s face embeddings are saved as Parquet parts to enable incremental resumes.
 * **Resume support** – interrupted runs can be continued later; only new images are processed and embeddings appended.